tchewaa/auto-install-script/README.md

-# Automation script to install softwares on ubunto OS
+# Automation script to install softwares on ubuntu OS